 New appointees Mary Tobin, Senior Advisor for Wounded Warrior, Veteran, and Military Family Initiatives and Atalaya Sergi, Director for AmeriCorps Seniors, discovered their passions for national service taking different paths to their new leadership roles.
-Tobin and Sergi join 11 total new appointees selected in January by the Biden administration.
+Tobin and Sergi join 11 total new appointees selected in January.

 Pioneer for veterans and their families, Tobin is an alumna of the United States Military Academy at West Point and the New York Institute of Technology, a combat Veteran, and a stalwart social justice advocate.
 For more than two decades, she’s devoted her time and energy to serving others, and she carries forward that dedication to AmeriCorps.